 This is where you’ll decide which schools you’ll be applying to.
 You can always add additional schools after you’ve submitted your application, but you cannot remove schools you’ve already sent your AMCAS application to.
 This is also where you can designate which letters of recommendation will be received by which schools.
 Read more about letters of recommendation.

 When AMCAS says ‘essay’ they are actually referring to your personal statement.
 You have 5300 characters to write about yourself.
-The AMCAS application does not have a spell check, so we recommend writing your statement in an outside program and pasting it here.
+The AMCAS application does not have a spell check, so we recommend writing your statement in an outside program with spelling/grammar check and pasting it here when you finish.
 If you are applying to an MD/PhD program, you will need to answer 2 additional essay questions.
-Read more about writing a captivating personal statement here.
+Read more about writing a captivating personal statement.